SilverHalf/temple-of-febe/glossary.md

 ### AoE
 Acronym for **A**rea **o**f **E**ffect.
 Used to indicate any effect that influcences an area and not a single target, or the area affected by such an effect.

+### Boon
+[Boons](https://wiki.guildwars2.com/wiki/Boon) are positive buffs that have huge importance in Guild War's combat.
+Correct boons may triple or quadruple a class's damage output.

 ### BoonDPS {#glossary:BoonDPS}
 A role covered by a damage-oriented class that also provides a fundamental boon, either [alacrity](https://wiki.guildwars2.com/wiki/Alacrity) or [quickness](https://wiki.guildwars2.com/wiki/Quickness).